 To these users, this Campaign timeout setting artificially inflates the ROI of search and other campaigns by double digit percentage points.

-This Campaign timeout setting setting artificially inflates the ROI of search and other campaigns by double digit percentage points.
+This Campaign timeout setting artificially inflates the ROI of search and other campaigns by double digit percentage points.

 Is this a good thing?

-Before you start telling that distributing direct visits to other sources is actually a good thing because the insights become more actionable as you have much more sway in influencing what’s going on in those channels, ponder this:
+Before you start saying that distributing direct visits to other sources is actually a good thing because the insights become more actionable as you have much more sway in influencing what’s going on in those channels, ponder this:

 It does so at a place where you would expect it and the Google help text is actually very transparent and helpful in explaining its meaning.